ROYAL MAIL MATERIALS HANDLING CONTAINERISATION UPDATE & CHRISTMAS ARRANGEMENTS 2017 – HEALTH & SAFETY ASPECTS

-All of the new Yorks are the latest version of the MK3 York introduced in previous years.
-All MK3 Yorks have now been reworked (Details See Appendix 1).
+All MK3 York Containers introduced in previous years have now been reworked (Details See Appendix 1)

 1a.
 ALP Sleeves

-Royal Mail, over the last two years purchased 93,000 new ALP Sleeves all of which were released into the network.
-A further 50,000 ALP Sleeves were purchased this year.
-These, along with 20,225 which were previously held in storage, have all now been put into the network.
+Royal Mail, over the last two years purchased 90,000 new ALP Sleeves all of which were released into the network.
+A further 30,000 ALP Sleeves were purchased this year.
+These, along with 35,000 which were previously held in storage, will now be put into the network.

 2. RSCs Rigid Stackable Container

 4,000 RSC’s will be released from storage between November and Christmas into the RDC network.

 RSCs are not intended to go inside mail centres and delivery offices and are primarily for the Distribution Centre’s network and warehouse environments where there is sufficient space and where risk assessment and Safe Systems of Work requirements apply, in respect of workplace transport hazards from FLTs and crush hazards etc. Specific PPE regulations requirements also apply in these work environments, e.g., high visibility clothing and protective footwear.
 RSCs may only be used in risk controlled working environments as per the Safe Systems of Work.